 This section reports the results of estimating a production function for the Chinese chemical industry using the firm-level data of Jacho-Chávez, Lewbel, and Linton (2010).
 We estimated the production function using data for 1995 and 2001.
-The dependent variable, y, is the logarithm of value-added real output.
-The explanatory variables are the logarithm of the net value of real fixed assets, k, and the logarithm of the number of employees, $\ell$ .
+The dependent variable, y, is the logarithm of valueadded real output.
+The explanatory variables are the logarithm of the net value of real fixed assets, k, and the logarithm of the number of employees, l .
 As in Jacho-Chávez, Lewbel, and Linton (2010), observations with outliers are removed and both regressors are normalized by their respective medians.
 As in the Monte Carlo experiments, we used the local quadratic estimator with a uniform kernel function.
 For each year, the bandwidth, h, was chosen by cross-validation.
-The grid points were chosen to be within the support of $(k,\ell)$ in the data.
+The grid points were chosen to be within the support of (k, l) in the data.
 The number of points, J, was determined by (7.8).
-The sample sizes were n=1560 for 1995 and n=1638 for 2001.
+The sample sizes were n = 1560 for 1995 and n = 1638 for 2001.
 Increasing returns to scale are unlikely in the chemical industry.
-Accordingly, we carried out unconstrained estimation of g and estimation under the restriction of non-increasing returns to scale.
+Accordingly, we carried out unconstrained estimation of g and estimation under the restriction of nonincreasing returns to scale.

-Table 3 and Figure 1 present the estimation results at several points $(k,\ell)$ for which the normalized values of k and $\ell$ are equal.
-The constrained and unconstrained estimates are similar, as is to be expected in an industry that has non-increasing returns.
+Table 4 and Figures 1-2 present the estimation results at several points (k, l) for which the normalized values of k and l are equal.
+The constrained, unconstrained, and bias-corrected point estimates are similar, as is to be expected in an industry that has non-increasing returns.
 However, the constrained estimates are more precise than the unconstrained ones.
-For example, in 1995 the constrained and unconstrained point estimates of g(2.524, 2.524) are the same, but the standard error of the constrained estimate is much less than that of the unconstrained estimate.
-It can be seen from Figure 1 that the constrained estimates are slightly more precise than the unconstrained ones in the middle of the distribution of $(k,\ell)$ and much more precise near the boundaries of the support of $(k,\ell)$ .
+For example, in 1995 the constrained and unconstrained point estimates of g(2.524, 2.524) are nearly the same, but the standard error of the constrained estimate is much less than that of the unconstrained estimate.
+It can be seen from Figure 1 that the constrained estimates are slightly more precise than the unconstrained ones in the middle of the distribution of (k, l) and much more precise near the boundaries of the support of (k, l) .
+As expected, the bias-corrected confidence band is similar to that of the unconstrained band.
+However, the bias-corrected estimate of g is constrained to satisfy the shape restriction, whereas the unconstrained estimate is not.